 It is also great to stay in the modern center of Granada, where you can walk to Albaycín or take the bus in no time.

-Here are my top picks for hotels in Granada.
+Here are my top picks for hotels in Granada for every budget.

 LUXURY: Parador de Granada – Set inside the Alhambra complex, you will stay in a 15th-century convent with a restaurant, family rooms, private parking, and facilities for disabled guests.